CodingItWrong/codingitwrong.com/_drafts/approaches-to-testing.md

 I wanted to share what I found.
 And as a bonus, I have a **crazy theory** to share: each approach to testing is tailor-made to guide you towards a certain kind of architecture.
 So, if you try to use a testing approach for an architecture it's not a good fit for, you're gonna have a bad time.

 One quick note: there aren't hard boundaries between these types of testing.
-Don't think of them as things you have to pick exactly one of.
+Don't think of them as things you have to pick one and use it all the time.
 Think of them as tools you can apply in different situations as they fit best.

-First, a clarification of how I use testing terms:
+First, since testing terms are used in so many different ways, here's a clarification of how I use then:

 - **Acceptance test**: tests the whole system from the outside (i.e. web user interface).
 - **Integration test**: tests an object connected to other objects and external systems (i.e. the database).